 An outstanding centre for art and ideas, Talbot Rice Gallery presents original and relevant exhibitions within a unique historical context.

 The exhibitions exemplify creativity and ambition, seen through a distinctive programme of Scottish and international artists, with informed interpretation and lively educational events.

-The Georgian Gallery's impressive neoclassical interior was originally designed by William Playfair as a natural history museum.
+Gallery 2 has an impressive neoclassical interior was originally designed by William Playfair as a natural history museum.

 This recently refurbished room now hosts vibrant historic, experimental and academic exhibitions.

 The upper level of the gallery displays a selection from the University Torrie Collection; a bequest to the University of predominantly 17th century Dutch paintings and bronzes.

 Gallery 3 is located on the third floor and constitutes an iconic round room plus two adjacent spaces.
 It is the home and epicentre of the TRG3 Programme, dedicated to supporting early career artists, residencies and experimental projects.